-Sort Target Performance Measure Title Target Target Target Target Order Identifier Period Start Year End Year Value 12 B-1 / C-12 B-1/C-12) Observed seat belt use for passenger vehicles, front seat outboard occupants (survey) Annual 2020 2021 73.44
+Sort Target Performance Measure Title Target Target Target Target Order Identifier Period Start Year End Year Value 12 B-1 / C-12 B-1/C-12) Observed seat belt use for passenger vehicles, front seat outboard occupants (survey) Annual 2021 2022 73.44

-B-1/C-12 Projection - Seat Belt Use: To increase seat belt use compliance 2 percent from 72% (2016-2020 average) to 73.44% (2017-2021 average).
+B-1/C-12 Projection - Seat Belt Use: To increase seat belt use compliance 2 percent from 72% (2017-2021 average) to 73.44% (2018-2022 average).

 In 2019, the seat belt usage rate was 70.7%.
 The University of New Hampshire Survey Center conducted the annual seat belt use observational survey in June 2019.
 The reported New Hampshire statewide seat belt usage rate for 2020 is 72.4 %, an increase of 1.7% from the 2019 seat belt usage rate of 70.7%.
 Although, seat belt use has increased slightly, the importance of obtaining an adult seat belt law in New Hampshire will continue to be emphasized.
 An adult seatbelt law would not only increase seat belt usage rates, but also save lives.
-Ongoing enforcement efforts, education, and media messaging addressing the importance of seat belt use will continue in 2021 to help stabilize or increase this number.
-There has been discussion among our partners about working to introduce legislation in 2020 for a seat belt law.
-Throughout FFY2020 NH OHS has been part of the discussion and aided efforts surrounding seat belt legislation proposals which have been sent through to the legislature - both primary and secondary law options are being considered.
-Currently, due to the COVID-19 emergency, this has come to a pause in the legislature but NH OHS will continue to support the efforts of our partners in moving this proposal forward into State law.
+Ongoing enforcement efforts, education, and media messaging addressing the importance of seat belt use will continue in 2022 to help stabilize or increase this number.
+There has been discussion among our partners about working to introduce legislation in 2022 for a seat belt law.
+Throughout FFY2020 NH OHS has been part of the discussion and aided efforts surrounding seat belt legislation proposals which have been sent through to the legislature - both primary and secondary law options are have been considered but have not become law.
 New Hampshire is the only state in the country without an adult primary seat belt law and has the lowest seat belt usage rate nationally.
 The current seat belt law in New Hampshire is for occupants under the age of 18.
 NH OHS recognizes the difficulty in increasing seat belt usage rates without a law; however, we will continue to inform the public of the importance of "buckling-up" through educational programs and media outreach.
-One of the factors used to consider a modest target increase of 2% in seat belt use for 2020 is the fact that NH has seen a sharp decrease in the number of unrestrained fatalities.
-In 2018 there were 72 unrestrained fatalities and in 2019 there were 37.
+One of the factors used to consider a modest target increase of 2% in seat belt use for 2021 is the fact that NH has seen an increase in the number of unrestrained fatalities.
+In 2019 there were 37 unrestrained fatalities and in 2020 there were 40.